lunacookies/vim-substrata/README.md

 ## Xresources substrata theme

-If you want to use this theme, you can simply copy the content of `xresources/substrata.xresources` in your `~/.Xresources`.
-Otherwise, you can include it in your `~/.Xresources` by adding the following line to your configuration :
+If you want to use this theme, you can simply copy the contents of `xresources/substrata.xresources` into your `~/.Xresources`.
+If you would like to keep the theme in a separate file, however, you could instead include it in your `~/.Xresources` by adding the following line:

     #include "/path/to/substrata.xresources"